GoogleCloudPlatform/community/tutorials/stackdriver-monitor-slow-query-mysql/index.md

 ![logviewer02](https://storage.googleapis.com/gcp-community/tutorials/stackdriver-monitor-slow-query-mysql/stackdriver-monitor-slow-query-mysql-2.png)

-Slow queries from the load test starting with "`SELECT"` should now be visible.
+Slow queries from the load test starting with `SELECT` should now be visible.

 ## Create log-based metrics with Stackdriver Monitoring